-- 1.44 Conservation Area status has assisted in maintaining the largely low-level building heights and the associated views these allow across the Area.
-Saved Policies DES3 (High buildings) and DES15 (Metropolitan and local views) of the Westminster UDP provide clear guidance on the need for tall buildings to not have an adverse impact upon the character and setting of Conservation Areas or on metropolitan or local views.
-Policy DES3(C) states that high buildings may be exceptionally permitted on the basis of Policy DES3(B) 'shall contribute to the improvement or the regeneration of the locality within which they would be sited.'
-For Knightsbridge, this criterion is particularly important given that a large proportion of tall buildings are for predominantly residential uses, such as 100 Knightsbridge, and these high rise residential developments are sold on the basis of their value to high net worth investors, many of whom leave them empty or live in them for only a few weeks per year.
-The proliferation of larger empty properties is considered by the community of Knightsbridge to be having a detrimental impact on the locality. - 1.45 The focus on housing is an important one given the significant need for new housing and a central focus for planning in London is the optimisation of the development potential of sites.
-The Mayor's Housing SPG states that, 'for the purposes of the Plan, 'optimisation' can be defined as 'developing land to the fullest amount consistent with all relevant planning objectives'.
-Therefore, the challenge in Knightsbridge is to justify the scale of development against the wider objectives.
-Taller buildings are generally unacceptable when the other benefits they bring do not outweigh the harm associated to building height.
-In this context, one of the key considerations which must be given the greatest weight in decision-making is the need to avoid harm to the townscape views across the Knightsbridge Area and beyond (including the view addressed in Policy KBR5) and to all heritage assets, including local buildings and structures of merit (addressed in Policy KBR6). - 1.46 Given the detrimental impact that 100 Knightsbridge in particular has had on the Area, this policy seeks to provide guidance that will restrict the development of further tall buildings in the Area unless they can be shown to be sympathetic to their surroundings.
-The policy conforms to London Plan Policies 7.7 (Location and design of tall and large buildings) and 7.8 (Heritage Assets and Archaeology); and WCP Policies S25 (Heritage) S26 (Views); and is consistent with Westminster UDP Saved Policies DES3 (High buildings) and DES9 (Conservation Areas). - 1.47 The application of this policy can contribute towards the achievement of SDG11: Make cities and human settlements inclusive, safe, resilient and sustainable.
+- 1.41 Conservation Area status has assisted in maintaining the largely low-level building heights and the associated views these allow across the Area.
+Policy 41(B)(4) of the WCP states that proposals for tall buildings will be required to enhance the character and distinctiveness of an area without negatively affecting valued townscapes and landscapes, or detracting from important landmarks, heritage assets, key views and other historic skylines and their settings.
+This provides a clear and significant set of requirements for proposals. - 1.42 Therefore, the challenge in Knightsbridge is to justify such development against the wider objectives.
+In this context, one of the key considerations which must be given the greatest weight in decision-making is the need to avoid harm to the townscape views across the Knightsbridge Area and beyond and to all heritage assets, including local buildings and structures of merit (addressed in Policy KBR5). - 1.43 Given the detrimental impact that 100 Knightsbridge, in particular, has had on the Area, this policy seeks to provide guidance that will restrict the development of further tall buildings in the Area unless they can be shown to be sympathetic to their surroundings.
+The policy conforms to London Plan Policy D9 (Tall buildings) and WCP Policy 41 (Building height). - 1.44 The application of this policy can contribute towards the achievement of SDG11: Make cities and human settlements inclusive, safe, resilient and sustainable.